Doctoral Student Enrichment Grant

 - Travel to conferences to present research findings

-- Students will submit a completed application form, accompanied by a brief (no more than 1 page) summary of the proposed activity, rationale for how the funding will support the student's scholarly work, and budget justification.
+- Students will submit a completed application form, accompanied by a brief (no more than 1 page) summary of the proposed activity, the rationale for how the funding will support the student's scholarly work, and budget justification.
 Applicants should also note other efforts to obtain funding from the Graduate School or other sources.

 - Applications will be considered on a rolling basis in relation to available funding.
 Preference will be given to applicants who apply by November 1.